Cars Can Get Dangerously Hot Even When It's Not Hot Outside

 When the temperatures are in the 90s, it's easy to recognize that the temperature inside your car can quickly rise.
 But cars can get dangerously hot, even when you don't feel it's "hot" outside.

-So far this year, 16 children have died from heatstroke while being left inside a vehicle, three of them in the last week.
+So far this year, 21 children have died from heatstroke while being left inside a vehicle, 12 of them since Memorial Day.
 Four of those deaths occurred when the outside temperature was only in the 60s or 70s.

 Since 1990, there have been roughly 900 children who died of heatstroke after being trapped in a hot car.
 2018 saw a record high of 52 such instances, one death per week.
 Sadly, in more than half of these cases, the parents simply forgot they had left their child in the car.